Top-Gun-Maxverick/Top-Gun-Maxverick/README.md

 Innovate Alumni at [The Knowledge Society](https://tks.world), Vancouver 2020-2021.
 Interested in **Quantum Computing ⚛️**, **Blockchain/Cryptocurrencies 💵**, **Machine Learning + AI 🤖**, and **Aviation 🚀**.
 Worked on a Quantum Generative Adversarial Neural Network with as part of Asipiring Scholars Directed Research Program.
-Paper accepted for publishing and will be released in early Jan 2023 + revision; working on upgrading QGAN to QGraphGAN Previously implemented a Quantum Convolutional Neural Network for Efficient Image Recognition.
+Paper accepted for publishing and will be released in early Jan 2023 + revision; working on upgrading QGAN to QGraphGAN.
+Previously implemented a Quantum Convolutional Neural Network for Efficient Image Recognition.

 ### Socials